ChahidAbderrazak/academic-website/content/publication/JBHI-MEG2020/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: Illustration of the brain abnormal activities for differenttypes of epileptic seizure
+  caption: Illustration of the brain abnormal activities for different types of epileptic seizure
   focal_point: Smart

 # Associated Projects (optional).